spacetelescope/jwst/docs/jwst/gain_scale/description.rst

 GAINFACT=1.0, in which case the correction is benign.

-Upon successful completion of the step, the "S_GANSCL" keyword in the science data is set to "COMPLETE."
+Upon successful completion of the step, the "S_GANSCL" keyword in the science data is set to "COMPLETE".